imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 - Correlations: multicollinearity (independent variables in a regression model are highly correlated)
 - Mean, Central Limit Theorem, Confidence interval (standard error)
 - Visualize the data (TODO: show ways to plot data to better visualize the data)

+### Data Engineering

+- Data formats: how to store data formats
+  - How do I store multimodal data, e.g., a sample that might contain both images and texts?
+  - Where do I store my data so that it’s cheap and still fast to access?
+  - How do I store complex models so that they can be loaded and run correctly on different hardware?

 ### Handling Missing Data